conchaasensio/legacy-training-js/trivia-golden-master/README.md

 * Option 2: from a terminal without Docker
 Run `make run-game`

+* Option 3: from a terminal with Docker
+Run `make docker-run-game`

 ## Steps
 1. Find a way to save the output from the Trivia Game after one execution.
 2. Apply the Golden Master technique to compare two game executions.